tsgates/arch-wiki-markdown/wiki/CUPS.md

 in /etc/cups/mime.types.

-Finding URIs for Windows Print Servers
+Finding URIs for Windows print servers

 Sometimes Windows is a little less than forthcoming about exact device URIs (device locations).
 If having trouble specifying the correct device